robertpye/Three-monitor-switch/README.md

 If your RustDesk version uses different wording, update $ConnectRegex / $DisconnectRegex in RustDeskWatcher.ps1.

 🛠 Troubleshooting

-If you see SUBSCRIBER_EXISTS, the script was already running — use Task Scheduler instead of running it twice manually.
+Error SUBSCRIBER_EXISTS → The script is already running.
+Use Task Scheduler instead of starting it twice manually.

-Ensure MultiMonitorTool.exe is present in the same folder.
+MultiMonitorTool.exe not found → Place it in the same folder as display_config.bat.

-To adjust monitor IDs, run:

-c
-Copy
-Edit
+Different monitor IDs → Dump your mapping:

 MultiMonitorTool.exe /stext monitors.txt

+Update \\.\DISPLAYx in the batch file accordingly.

 📜 License

 MIT License

 🙏 Credits

 Batch + watcher integration: Rob

 Multi-monitor control: NirSoft MultiMonitorTool

-yaml
-Copy
-Edit

-As Admin is Powershell

-PS C:\Users\mail\Documents\000 Development\Three monitor switch> schtasks /Create /TN "RustDeskWatcher" /XML "C:\Users\mail\Documents\000 Development\Three monitor switch\RustDeskWatcherTask.xml" /F
->>
-SUCCESS: The scheduled task "RustDeskWatcher" has successfully been created.
-PS C:\Users\mail\Documents\000 Development\Three monitor switch>
+---

+This version removes all the spurious `sql`, `yaml`, etc. code fences and organizes things in a clean developer-friendly format.

+Would you like me to also add a **screenshot/example log snippet** to the README so users can see what the “Connection opened/closed” lines look like in practice?

+ChatGP